+All yards abutting upon a public street shall be considered as front yards for setback purposes.

+Off-street parking and loading setbacks from public streets are equal to the required rear yard setbacks.
+The setback shall remain as open space unoccupied and unobstructed from the ground upward except for landscaping plant materials or vehicle access drives.

+Building setbacks for lands abutting lakes, rivers, creeks, tributaries, and drainage ditches, shall be in accordance with Section 5.20.

-Section 3.10.
-LIGHT INDUSTRIAL DISTIRCT (I).
+Section 3.11.
+LIGHT INDUSTRIAL DISTIRCT (I)

 The purpose of this District is to:

 Permit certain industries which are of a light manufacturing character to locate in planned areas of the Township.

-Integrate those industries with nearby land uses, such as commercial and residential,
+Integrate those industries with nearby land uses, such as commercial and residential.

 Place limitations upon the degree of noise, smoke, glare, waste, and other features of industrial operations so as to avoid adverse effects.